mitalighag/mysql-Learning/Week-01/day-07.md

 ## Conceptual Questions

 1. What is the purpose of the `DISTINCT` keyword?
-2. What is the difference between `WHERE` and `HAVING`?
+2. What is the purpose of the `GROUP BY` clause?
-3. Why do we use the `GROUP BY` clause?
+3. What is the difference between `WHERE` and `HAVING`?
-4. What is the purpose of the `LIMIT` clause?
+4. Why do we use the `LIMIT` clause?
-5. Can `GROUP BY` be used with aggregate functions?
-Explain.
+5. Can `GROUP BY` be used without aggregate functions?

 ## Practical Questions